SajjadPSavoji/agents-bootcamp/README.md

 ## Contribution Guidelines

 If you want to contribute to this course, you're welcome to do so.
-Feel free to open an issue or join the discussion in the [Discord](https://discord.gg/UrrTSsSyjb).
+Feel free to open an issue.
 For specific contributions, here are some guidelines:

 ### Small typo and grammar fixes